 An independent contractor is a person or group of people paid to perform work for another company and who are not employed by that company.
 Likewise, they are considered separate businesses for tax purposes and receive a 1099 tax form instead of a W-2.
 Companies that enlist independent contractors generally must follow federal guidelines for treating their contractors differently from their employees and not asserting too much control over how and when they work.

 While the terms mean two separate things, many independent contractors operate as sole proprietors.

 How Does a Sole Proprietorship Pay Income Tax?

-A sole proprietor reports all business income on their personal tax return by completing a Schedule C. The Schedule C lists the business income as well as any deductible business expenses—whether equipment or office supply purchases, home office expenses, or auto expenses and gas mileage for business-related trips.
+A sole proprietorship reports all business income on their personal tax returns by completing a Schedule C. The Schedule C lists the business income as well as any deductible business expenses—whether equipment or office supply purchases, home office expenses, or auto expenses and gas mileage for business-related trips.

 Though the income is reported on the annual tax return, sole proprietors generally must pay taxes on their income throughout the year by filing quarterly estimated tax payments to cover taxes for both their income and their self-employment tax.
-By filing estimated taxes, a sole proprietor doesn’t have to worry about facing a lump-sum tax payment at year-end, nor the penalty they could face by not paying estimated taxes.
+By filing estimated taxes, sole proprietorships don’t have to worry about facing a lump-sum tax payment at year-end, nor the penalty they could face by not paying estimated taxes.